UlysseCorbeil/Portfolio/README.md

   - Works with relative, absolute and fixed elements

-  - params :
+  - params (they are all optional) :

       - tasks : object containing an array of the tasks you which to apply to the element.
           - rotate
           - scale
+          - translate

-      - rotateSmoothValue : takes an int.
+      - rotateSpeed : takes an int.
 The lower the number, the faster the rotation.

       - initialScale : set initial scale of your element here.
       - maxScale : set maximum scale of your element here.

+      - TranslateSpeed : speed of the parallax.
+      - Translate X, Y and Z.